0x-s0M3n4th/Shell/README.md

 Then run the binary using the command -> ./shell

-FOR CONTRIBUTION -> Make your commits -> DO A PULL REQUEST.
+FOR CONTRIBUTION -> Make your commits and merge -> DO A PULL REQUEST.